Female Ghost (Kunisada): Female Ghost

 The subject in this print corresponds to the typical depiction of female ghosts in Edo art: "a fragile form with long, flowing hair... dressed in pale or white clothing, the body below the waist tapered into nothingness."
 The central area is dominated by the figure of a female spirit with extremely long, wildly flowing black hair, crowned by a pale blue and white decoration.
 Unlike in many other yūrei-zu, the ghost in this print is not disfigured or particularly ghoulish.
 She wears a long, pale blue kimono with the long sleeves (furisode - 振袖) common to the kimono of single women and female ghosts.
 Underneath are two inner robes, one solid red, and the other with a pale blue and white geometric design.
 Her kimono is fastened with a large dark blue obi tied in a disheveled bow at the front.
-Her kimono is closed left over right, as it would be worn by a living woman.
+Her kimono is closed left over right, as it would be worn by a living woman; in preparation for burial or cremation, kimono of the deceased are always closed right over left.

-The ghost floats, footless and with arms bent up at the elbows as is customary for ghost images of the period, in flames above a grassy field.
+The ghost floats, footless and with arms bent up at the elbows, as is customary for ghost images of the period, in flames above a grassy field.
 Her head is framed by pine boughs.
 She stares off to the right, her gaze following her outstretched right arm.
 Covering the palm of her right hand is a blue cloth on top of which rests a rolled up kakemono or makimono scroll.
 In her left hand she grasps a red cloth—possibly a furoshiki—which is tied up as a round, flat parcel.
 Peaking out over her right shoulder is the brown feathered fletching of a single arrow.

 The image dates to 1852, the most productive year of Kunisada's career, during which he produced almost one thousand compositions.
-The image depicts a scene from a kabuki play entitled Otogi banashi Hakata no imaori (御伽譚博多新織), which was staged at Edo's Nakamura-za theatre in 1852.
-The image takes its original title from the character represented: Yaeki hime no rei (八重機姫の霊 - the ghost of Princess Yaeki).
+The image depicts a scene from a kabuki play entitled 御伽譚博多新織, which was staged at Edo's Nakamura-za theatre in 1852.
+The image takes its original title from the character represented: 八重機姫の霊, the ghost of Princess Yaeki.
 Although not named on the print, the character was played by actor Onoe Baikō (尾上梅幸).